Asparagus Densiflorus Meyers (Feather Asparagus)

 - Decorative style: Airy / Fresh / Graphic

-- Feature: unique upright plume-like stems, may flower and produce decorative red berries (toxic), prefers cool conditions
+- Feature: unique plume-like upright stems, may flower and produce decorative red berries (toxic), prefers cool conditions

 Your plant, delivered with care